If you want to create a successful SEO strategy in 2023 it should be for 2 reasons:

 Let’s say you’re choosing keywords for an online shoe store.

-Keyword themes could include ‘running shoes’, ‘walking shoes’ and ‘tennis shoes’ to name a few.
+Keyword themes could include ‘running shoes’, ‘walking shoes’ and ‘tennis shoes’ if you sell those types.

-Once you’ve identified your ‘keyword themes’, it’s time to build out your keyword list and bucket them into theme’s you spotted in step #1.
+Once you’ve identified your ‘keyword themes’, it’s time to build out your keyword list and bucket them into the keyword theme’s you identified in step #1.

-There are lots of different datasets for finding keywords and you should use as many as you can.
+There are many different datasets and SEO tools for finding keywords and you should use as many as you can.

 Datasets available but not limited to you include: